Not worrying about things that you cannot change.

 If his athleticism was ever questioned, he has certainly proved himself to our shelter volunteers!
 Zen scaled our 6' privacy fence when he first came to us.
 He was still intact then and most likely looking for a "one-night-stand".
 He came right back when called but demonstrated that if he wants out of a yard, he can.
 Since being neutered, it seems like the thought of climbing the fence has not crossed his mind again.
 That said, since we know he can do it if he wants to, Zen needs a home that can commit to diligent supervision when he's in the yard.
 Another great option for him would be a home with no fence at all, were he would be taken on daily walks instead.

-Zen knows little commands but he wants to learn and to please.
+Zen has been enrolled in obedience training and knows several commands.
 He uses his doggy-door to relieve himself in the outdoor run when needed.

 Zen is an adorable boy who loves to cuddle.
 He likes attention but is not obnoxious about it.
 The dog had a hard life before his rescue and he knows a good thing when he has it now.
 He is grateful, affectionate, easy-going and congenial.
 He will win your heart as quickly as he won ours!